Protesters are planning to shut down Victoria’s Johnson Street Bridge for part of Monday to raise awareness about climate change.

 The protest, organized by the environmental activism group Extinction Rebellion, will close the bridge from around 3:30 p.m. to 7:30 p.m.
 Organizers say emergency vehicles, pedestrians and cyclists will be allowed through.

-“We are aware of the planned event on Monday and, as always with public demonstrations and protests, our focus will be on ensuring public safety at the event,” Bowen Osoko, acting Victoria police spokesperson, said in a statement.
+“We are aware of the planned event on Monday and, as always with public demonstrations and protests, our focus will be on ensuring public safety at the event,” said Bowen Osoko, acting Victoria Police spokesperson.

 “The #BridgeOut campaign points out that the bridge to the future is being demolished by big oil, and oily politicians,” a Facebook page about the protest says.